-Fit to bursting from all that festive extravagance?
-It’s time to get out the house and walk off that extra helping of Christmas pudding.
+Are you tearing out your hair after the 100 mile line for the last of the advent calendars?
+Ready to burst from all that festive extravagance?
+It’s time to get out the house and walk off that extra mince pie and just breath, de-stress.
 The rhythm of walking has a naturally calming effect on your brain, helps to reduce anxiety, and aids better sleep.
 And given that Bangkok’s weather is ‘relatively’ mild during December, it’s the perfect time to enjoy an invigorating family stroll or bike ride around one of the city’s leafy public parks.

 At Christmas, we often exhaust ourselves by setting impossibly high standards.
-From finding the ultimate gifts for the family, to making sure the Christmas dinner reaches restaurant-worthy standards.
+From finding the ultimate gifts for the family, to making sure the Christmas dinner reaches restaurant-worthy standards with far too many plates of food that end up as leftovers.
 So give yourself permission to let a few things slide.
 If the house is untidy, or dinner arrives late on the table, remind yourself what really matters: spending quality time with family.
 Stop sweating the small stuff, and you’ll find it easier to find more peace during the holidays.

 Back-to-back parties, crowded shopping malls, and a house full of family and friends.
 It’s easy to understand how Christmas can feel overwhelming.
 So try to squeeze in a little ‘you’ time over the holidays.
 Book a spa treatment, catch a movie at the cinema, or practice deep breathing to slow your heart rate and reduce anxiety.
 In short, do whatever makes you feel good.
 And if you feel guilty at the thought of a little self care, remember that taking time to de-stress will benefit everyone around you.

 Healthy routines often go out the window at Christmas.
 A poor diet, along with lack of sleep and exercise can all impact stress levels.
 So make an intention to take care of yourself.
-Make time to hit the gym or go for a brisk stroll.
+Make time to hit the gym or go for a swim.
 Exercise releases endorphins and decreases cortisol and adrenaline levels, helping to reduce mental stress.
 To reduce overindulging on evening party food, eat a few healthy high-protein snacks in the day.
-And instead of staying up for that late-night Christmas movie, treat yourself to a couple more hours in bed.
-You’ll be glad of the extra shut-eye the next day.
+And instead of staying up for that late-night Christmas movie, treat yourself to a couple more hours in bed with a good book or even better grab a few extra hours of shut-eye, your body will thank you the next day!